Professur für Internationale Wirtschaftspolitik

-We teach introductory macroeconomics (I and II) and selected courses at the bachelor level (alternating seminars with lectures on labor economics, international economic policy and urban economics).
+We teach introductory macroeconomics (I and II) and selected courses at the bachelor level (alternating lectures on labor economics, international economic policy and urban economics).
 We teach labor economics as well as applied empirical courses at the master level (involving mainly paper reading and replication courses on empirical political economy, migration economics, trade and labor and other globally relevant policy issues).

 We collaborate with the following research projects and research training groups:

 Collaborative Research Centre 990: Ecological and Socioeconomic Functions of Tropical Lowland Rainforest Transformation Systems (Sumatra, Indonesia)

 with the project

 C10: Determinants of regional patterns of deforestation and land use in Indonesia